Treatment Options

 In certain cases, male factors may play a major role in infertility for couples.
 Poor sperm motility or quality are common causes for male infertility.
 In many cases, the sperms themselves are completely absent in the semen that is ejaculated.
 This condition is called Azoospermia.

-One major fault that could cause Azoospermia is the obstruction of flow of the semen.
-Past injuries, trauma, or infection in the genital area may have caused this blockage.
-Although rare, a small percentage of the male population suffer from Congenital Bilateral Absence of Vas Deferens (CBAVD).
+One major factor that could cause Azoospermia is the obstruction of semen flow.
+Past injuries, trauma, or infection in the genital area may cause this blockage.
+Although rare, a small percentage of the male population suffers from Congenital Bilateral Absence of Vas Deferens (CBAVD).
 This is a major cause of Azoospermia and is known to occur in men with cystic fibrosis.
-Surgeries such as vasectomy are also reasons

 Types of Procedures